-Shortly after the launch party we got an au pair for the summer, and I started traveling for readings at bookstores.
-It was both heady and humbling: One night an audience of 75 and the next just a few, including several who had to, because they worked there.
-Mornings, I’d get in a rental car and drive to bookstores that were not stocking my book in hopes they might give it, and me, a chance.
-My father asked in an email what it felt like to be on book tour.
-I told him that while one person did squeal excitedly to meet me (I’m pretty sure she mistook me for someone else), a lot of the time it felt like being a Fuller Brush salesman, hawking your wares stop by stop.
+Shortly after the launch party I started traveling, taking time away from a household that operated on the best of days like a catamaran flying a hull.
+My husband was able to come on several trips — my parents gave us the gift of babysitting for Christmas — and it was good to be able to show him the reality of releasing a book.
+One night there might be an audience of 75 and the next just a few, including several who had to, because they worked there.
+Mornings, I’d get in a rental car and drive to bookstores that were not stocking my book in hopes they might give it a chance.
+My father asked what felt like to finally be traveling for my book.
+I told him that I loved it, but it was a lot like being a Fuller Brush salesman.
 Brushes you’d made yourself.
-Plucking one horsehair at a time from a pissed-off rodeo bronco.
+One horsehair at a time from a very moody mare.

-Back to the launch party, which I’d both hoped and feared would represent a yellow line through my life.
+Back to the launch party, which I’d anticipated and feared like a yellow line through my life.
 Toward the end of the evening, as I sat signing books, my oldest child walked up.
 My 11 year old, my mature one.
 He interrupted my conversation with the publisher of a magazine where I’d once worked to hand me his stained napkin and empty kebab stick.
 “Here, Mom, I can’t find the garbage.”

 Here Mom, I can’t find the garbage.

 And that — along with the fact that after the party, I was squatting in those high yellow shoes to change a diaper — perfectly summed up the line of demarcation.
-Sure, there was travel, independence, adult stimulation and recognition, but mostly the change to my life was invisible.
-Because of course there’s no going back to that person in her 20s, and nothing had substantively changed in the watchworks of my life.
-Nor did I want it to.
+There was none.
+Nor did I want there to be.